celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 ### Option 2: Predetermined halt height and removal of token voting for upgrades (aka "difficulty bomb")

-The goal of this approach is to set a deadline to reach social consensus.
+The goal of this approach is to set a deadline to upgrade via social consensus.
 It involves removing the upgrade mechanism from the state machine, and replaces it with a predefined shut down height.
-If this height is reached without first upgrading, then the chain will halt.
-Without an onchain voting mechanism, the only way to upgrade the chain is to reach social consensus.
-If we don't collectively do that, then the chain will halt.
+This change should be added to all node types, including light clients.
+If this height is reached without first upgrading, then the chain will halt for all participants.

 ## Decision